ArmitaFN/free-coding/project1/note.md

 min = 4, MAX = 12
 n is the characters number
 4 <= n < 6 is weak, 6 <= n < 8 is medium, 8 <= n is strong
-IV:
+V:
 If it was accepted but low security, we suggest first half part of the letters be repeated at the end of it
-V:
-There should also be a limit, we set it to 15 letters